davep/davep.github.com/content/posts/2026/08/2026-08-09-smolserve-a-lightweight-multi-protocol-small-web-server.md

     $(mkdocs) gh-deploy
 ```

-The idea being that, when I build the documentation, I actually run
+The idea is that, when I build the documentation, I actually run
 `smolserve`, which in turn runs `mkdocs`, which then produces the
 documentation while the local server is available.